smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

         <a href="https://keepers.chain.link" >Open the Chainlink Keepers App</a>
     </div>

-1. [Register](../job-scheduler/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select a **Time-based** trigger.
-Provide the address of your deployed contract, provide the ABI if it is not verified, and choose the function that you want to automate alogn with the relevant function inputs, if any.
+1. [Register](../job-scheduler/) a new Upkeep in the [Chainlink Keepers App](https://keepers.chain.link) and select **Time-based** trigger.
+Provide the address of your deployed contract, provide the ABI if it is not verified, and choose the function that you want to automate along with the relevant function inputs, if any.

 1. Specify the time schedule using [CRON](../job-scheduler/#specifying-the-time-schedule).

 1. Complete the remaining details.
 Your upkeep name will be publicly visible, but your email and project name will not be publicly visible.
 Your gas limit needs to include an extra [150K](../job-scheduler/#entering-upkeep-details) for execution.

-1. Fund your Upkeep with [ERC-677 LINK](../../link-token-contracts/).
+1. Fund your Upkeep with ERC-677 LINK.
+See the [LINK token contracts](../../link-token-contracts/) page to determine where to acquire ERC-677 LINK.

 1. After your Upkeep is registered, [manage](../manage-upkeeps/) it in the Keepers App.